How to Write a Follow-Up Email After a Job Application

 -

-- Example: “Since submitting my application, I came across [Company’s Recent News/Project] and was particularly impressed by [Specific Aspect].
-I believe my skills in [Relevant Skill] could be valuable in supporting this initiative.”
+- “Since applying, I came across [Company’s Recent News] and was impressed by [specific aspect].
+My background in [skill] could support this work.”

 -